Linear and nonlinear parabolic forward-backward problems: Interpolation estimate for the linear shear flow problem

-Nevertheless, there is a difficulty in the determination of the space $[\mathcal{Y}_0,\mathcal{Y}_1^{\bu}]_{1/2}$.
-This corresponds to the well-known problem of ``subspace interpolation'', for which we give a short survey in \cref{sec:interpolation}.
-An occurrence of this difficulty was already encountered in \cref{sec:h1200}, since the space $H^{1/2}_{00}$ illustrates that the half-interpolate of $L^2(x_0,x_1)$ and $H^1_0(x_0,x_1)$ is neither $H^{1/2}(x_0,x_1)$, nor a closed subspace of codimension 2 of $H^{1/2}(x_0,x_1)$, but involves an ``added norm'' (see the integral term in \eqref{H12_00}), which is reminiscent of the orthogonality conditions $f(x_0)=f(x_1)=0$.
+We wish to interpolate between $\iX_0$ and $\iXL$.
+Using classical interpolation theory, one can determine $\iX_{\sigma} := \left[ \iX_0, \iX_1 \right]_{\sigma}$ quite easily (see \cref{lem:x-theta} below).
+Nevertheless, there is a difficulty in the determination of the space $[\iX_0,\iXL]_{\sigma}$.
+This corresponds to the well-known problem of ``subspace interpolation'', for which we give a short survey in \cref{sec:subspace-interpolation}.